dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ULMFiT shows one of the best approaches to tackling difficult problem through concatinating different methods into one.
 Transfer Learning has certainly change Computer Vision field and this method surely opens the door for similar breakthroughs in NLP field.

+Before procedding to GPT and BERT, it is necessary to understand Transformer architecture properly introduced in paper "[Attention is All You Need](https://arxiv.org/pdf/1706.03762)".
+Here are recommended very cool resources other than paper to get you started

+**Note**: [Dissceting Bert](https://medium.com/dissecting-bert) on medium dissects BERT and Transformer, for in-depth understanding BERT Encoder look here [part-1](https://medium.com/dissecting-bert/dissecting-bert-part-1-d3c3d495cdb3) and [part-2](https://medium.com/dissecting-bert/dissecting-bert-part2-335ff2ed9c73), Decoder of Transformer architecture look [here](https://medium.com/dissecting-bert/dissecting-bert-appendix-the-decoder-3b86f66b0e5f).

+**Note**: [keitakurita](http://mlexplained.com/author/admin/)  does a great job in dissecting the paper on the [blog](http://mlexplained.com/2017/12/29/attention-is-all-you-need-explained/).

+**Note**: Harvard NLP group has excellent [blog](http://nlp.seas.harvard.edu/2018/04/03/attention.html) detailing the paper "Attention is All You Need" which describes the Transformer architecture used by GPT and BERT with implementation details.

 ## GPT